Azure/data-api-builder/SUPPORT.md

 ### Azure support tickets

 While Data API Builder is in public preview, it is not eligible for Microsoft support.
-Please us the GitHub issues to file bugs and feature requests.
+Please use GitHub Issues to file bugs and feature requests.

 ### GitHub issues